• Skip to main content

 Greek Yogurt

 Dairy products are always an excellent source for vitamin B and protein.
-Eating a bowl of yogurt now and then will strengthen your bones and provide you vitamins and probiotics.
+Eating a bowl of yogurt now and then will strengthen your bones and provide you vitamins.

 Opt for the full-fat or whole milk varieties.
 Chobani Greek yogurt is rich in vanilla that is blended with warm cinnamon, with no artificial flavors, less sugar, and more protein (about 12g), this yogurt is an ideal breakfast snack for lactating moms.